n99joon/n99joon.github.io/docs/Research/research.md

 nav_order : 2
 ---

-I am currently working on (1) observing interesting structures or pattern in high-dimensional biology data, (2) devising clustering/visualization algorithms to exploit them, and (3) theoretically formulating the model and performance guarantee.
-Below are main results:
+I am currently working on (1) uncovering interesting structures and patterns in high-dimensional biology data, (2) devising clustering/visualization algorithms to exploit them, and (3) theoretically formulating the model and performance guarantee.
+Below are the main results:

 <hr style="margin: 2rem 0;">